ypgnmi-app Installation

 GO_BIN=<dirspec>

-This specifes the $GOBIN variable dirspec to use when building ypgnmi-app application.
-Default is $HOME/go/bin.
+This specifies the $GOBIN variable dirspec to use when building ypgnmi-app application.
+The default is $HOME/go/bin.
 Ignored if PACKAGE_BUILD=1 is also used.

 GO_PATH=<dirspec>

 Specifies the $GOPATH variable dirspec to use when building ypgnmi-app application.
-Default is $HOME/go.
+The default is $HOME/go.
 Ignored if PACKAGE_BUILD=1 is also used.

 /usr/bin/